Scottish Palestine Solidarity Campaign: Influence

-Critics
+Antisemitism

+The organisation has faced allegations of antisemitism from some critics, which it denies, stating that its activism targets Israeli government policy rather than Jewish people.

+In 2014, the deputy leader of the Scottish Conservatives Jackson Carlaw put forward motion a motion condemning "the campaign by the Scottish Palestine Solidarity Campaign (SPSC) against the Stills Gallery in Edinburgh for accepting a donation from the Israeli embassy", claiming SPSC had "shown itself to be a thoroughly discredited organisation driven more by a hatred of Israel than a desire to support Palestinians".

-In 2017 Alex Massie of the Sunday Times wrote that the Scottish Palestine Solidarity Campaign was ‘a sewer’ due to its antisemitism.
+Alex Massie of The Sunday Times called the group "a sewer" due to its antisemitism.
 An SPSC rebuttal article claimed its entire corpus was free of any taint of antisemitism.

-Tory MSP Jackson Carlaw put forward motion a motion condemning "the campaign by the Scottish Palestine Solidarity Campaign (SPSC) against the Stills Gallery in Edinburgh for accepting a donation from the Israeli embassy", claiming SPSC had "shown itself to be a thoroughly discredited organisation driven more by a hatred of Israel than a desire to support Palestinians".

-In 2017, Member of Parliament John Mann called for action against "racists" following a report by pro-Israel blogger David Collier which cited links between the SPSC and anti-semitism within Scotland, and further that there was a link between anti-Israel attitudes and anti-semitism.
+In 2017, Labour MP John Mann called for action against "racists" following a report by pro-Israel blogger David Collier which cited links between the SPSC and antisemitism within Scotland, and further that there was a link between anti-Israel attitudes and antisemitism.
+A Jewish businessman claimed in 2017 he was hounded by campaigners associated with the group, a claim the organisation disputes.

+In 2020, Glasgow lawyer Matthew Berlow was fined by the Law Society of Scotland after staging a fake antisemitic incident at his home and using a false social media account that falsely implicated the SPSC.

+In May 2026, the group posted an image of Maureen Lipman with devil horns and a pitchfork, alleging the actress had a "long record of harmful statements about Muslims, Palestinians and Palestinian rights".
+This was part of the group's petition calling for the cancellation of Lipman's performance in Allegra at Aberdeen.
+The Campaign Against Antisemitism condemned the depiction as antisemitic.